Hycleus phaleratus: Description

 yellow bands are less undulate.
 Ventrum moderately and coarsely punctate and shiny.
 Male has shallowly emarginate sixth visible abdominal sternum, whereas female with entire apex in sixth visible abdominal sternum.
-Elytral axillary spot convered with black setae.
+Elytral axillary spot covered with black setae.
 Fore margins of the mesepisterna almost parallel which runs along the median groove.
 In male, proximal aedeagal hook is closer to the distal one.

 In China, the beetle is important commercially in Chinese medicine, due to the ability to biosynthesize potent defensive blistering agent cantharidin.
 The beetle was traditionally used to treat tumors, carbuncle, scrofula, poor blood circulation, pleurisy, dropsy, pericarditis, and missed menstrual periods.
 Some side effects of the crude medicine obtained from H, phaleratus can cause abdominal pain and hemorrhagic shock.

 Adults and grubs are pests on variety of agricultural crops and ornamentals such as: luffa, cowpea, Canna indica, rose, Gossypium hirsutum, green gram, okra, soy bean, tobacco and paddy.